Alibaba Group: 2023 restructuring to present

-In March 2023, Alibaba announced their "1+6+N" restructuring plan, which reorganized its business structure into six independently run entities: Cloud Intelligence Group, Taobao and Tmall Group, Cainiao Smart Logistics Network, Local Services group, Alibaba International Digital Commerce, and the Digital Media and Entertainment group.
+In March 2023, Alibaba announced its "1+6+N" restructuring plan, which reorganized its business structure into six independently run entities: Cloud Intelligence Group, Taobao and Tmall Group, Cainiao Smart Logistics Network, Local Services group, Alibaba International Digital Commerce, and the Digital Media and Entertainment group.
 Each business unit would have their own CEO and board of directors and be able to seek their own fundraising and market listings.
 Under the new "1+6+N" structure, Alibaba also established a Capital Management Committee and a Compliance and Risk Committee.
 The Wall Street Journal reported on 30 March that Jack Ma engineered this in talks with company CEO Daniel Zhang while he was overseas.

 In September 2023, Cainiao Smart Logistics Network Ltd., the logistics arm of Alibaba Group, has filed for its Hong Kong initial public offering, potentially making it among the first of the Chinese e-commerce leader's units to go public.

 In December 2024, Alibaba announced it would sell Intime Department Store to Youngor Group.

 In November 2025, the Financial Times published a report stating that a U.S. national security memo accused Alibaba of providing capabilities to the People's Liberation Army used to target the U.S. Alibaba disputed the report.
+In January 2026, Texas governor Greg Abbott prohibited Alibaba products and services on all government devices and networks.
+In June 2026, the U.S. added the company to its list of "Chinese military companies," citing its affiliation with the PRC Ministry of Industry and Information Technology.
+Alibaba subsequently filed a lawsuit against the U.S. government in an attempt to be removed from the list.